notviri/JSBSaveEditor/README.md

 # Downloads & Info
 ### Releases
-If you don't want to build it yourself get the latest build [here](https://github.com/notviri/jsb2json/releases/download/v1.0/jsb2json.exe).
+If you don't want to build it yourself get the latest build for Windows [here](https://github.com/notviri/jsb2json/releases/download/v1.0/jsb2json.exe).

+If you're on any other platform, sorry?
+Game's only on Windows/Nintendo Switch though.

 ### Usage